ericallam/docrails/guides/source/form_helpers.md

 --------------------------------------------------------------------------------

 NOTE: This guide is not intended to be a complete documentation of available form helpers and their arguments.
-Please visit [the Rails API documentation](https://api.rubyonrails.org/) for a complete reference.
+Please visit [the Rails API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) for a complete reference of all available helpers.

 Dealing with Basic Forms
 ------------------------